 Alternative energy, biomass Enderby BC in the beautiful Okanagan

-The link below is to Paul's page on woodgas.net where there are some photos and diagrams of a woodgas /biomass generator Paul built in 2007 to power a 1979 Ford F100.
-Within that page there is another link to the Forestryforum where the entire project was documented to help any others that would be interested in this old technology that allows a car or truck to be driven solely on wood chunks- no petroleum.
+Below are some photos and diagrams of a woodgas /biomass generator Paul built in 2007 to power a 1979 Ford F100.
+The entire project was documented to help any others that would be interested in this old technology that allows a car or truck to be driven solely on wood chunks- no petroleum.

 It's a lot of fun to drive!